-You are entitled to express your opinions and ideas through the use of social media; however, you have a responsibility to protect Winston Salem State University, the physical therapy department, and your professional reputation.
+You are entitled to express your opinions and ideas using social media; however, you have a responsibility to protect Winston Salem State University, the physical therapy department, and your professional reputation.
 In this light, you should reflect the core values of the APTA and the APTA's social media policy in your communications in social media.